dentarg/auth0-blog/_posts/2016-10-25-documentdb-with-aspnetcore.markdown

 ```

 ### Base Type Pattern
-We start by creating a base abstract class with a _Type_ and _Id_ attributes.
+We start by creating a base abstract class with _Type_ and _Id_ attributes.
 All DocumentDB objects have an id attribute that can be auto generated (as a Guid) or set upon creation:

 ```cs
 public abstract class Entity